pantheon-systems/documentation/source/content/guides/launch/09-next-steps.md

 [WordPress Launch Check](/guides/wordpress-pantheon/wordpress-launch-check):
 Pantheon provides recommendations that fit the vast majority of use cases by using a technique known as static program analysis which gathers performance and behavior patterns to see how a site works.

 [Drupal Launch Check](/drupal-launch-check/): Pantheon provides static site analysis as a service for Drupal sites to make best practice recommendations on site configurations.
-These reports are found in the Site Dashboard under the Status tab and are accessible by site team members.
+These reports are found in the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] under the Status tab and are accessible by site team members.

 ## Content Staging